airladon/FigureOne/docs/examples/Mandelbrot/README.md

 # Example - Mandelbrot Set

-Demonstrator on using shaders and zoom and pan gestures to explore a Mandelbrot fractal.
+Demonstrator on using shaders and zoom and pan gestures to explore the Mandelbrot set.

 Open `index.html` in a browser to view example, or the example is hosted [here](https://airladon.github.io/FigureOne/examples/Mandelbrot/index.html).